michaelmeuli/immensekansasii/README.md

 The **additional options** as described for the usage on S3IT can be added in the same manner to the command and all parameters defined in the params.config file can be overwritten on the command line with `--<parames-name> <params-value>`.

-# Detailed running IMMENSE on S3IT (UZH SLURM cluster)
+# Detailed running IMMense on S3IT (UZH SLURM cluster)

 >The pipeline can be run on **raw BCL data**, **fastq files**, or **fasta files**.
 By default, the output and work directory is saved in the current working directory (can be changed in infrastructure-specific profiles).